hel-astro-lab/runko/docs/shocks.rst

     /runko/projects/pic-shocks

 The *pic-shocks* project simulates a scenario where plasma travels in a tube-like structure in the `-x` direction, meets the end of the tube and reflects back towards the `+x` direction.
 As a result, there are two populations of plasma passing through each other.
-The populations interact with each other via electromagnetic interactions due to the low-density nature of the plasma, forming a collisionless shock.
+The populations interact with each other via the electromagnetic fields and form a collisionless shock.

+The example setup simulates a relativistic, magnetized, perpendicular shock in an electron-positron pair plasma.
+Such shocks are prone to the synchrotron maser instability.
+More details are available, e.g., in `Plotnikov & Sironi 2019 <https://academic.oup.com/mnras/article/485/3/3816/5370092?login=true>`_.

 Running the Simulation
 ++++++++++++++++++++++